 Another approach that involves lab-created antibodies to blunt cat reactions is being studied by Regeneron Pharmaceuticals, the maker of the asthma and eczema drug Dupixent (dupilumab).

 A key step in allergic reactions occurs when IgE antibodies circulating in the bloodstream bind with the allergen, in this case, Fel d1.
 In a study published in the journal Nature, researchers created two versions of a protective type of antibody, IgG, that blocks IgE from binding to the cat protein.

 About 70 participants were either given a single shot of the IgG antibodies, or a placebo.
 The study found the IgG antibodies reduced allergic symptoms in 60 percent of participants.
 As well, the effect persisted at a one-month follow-up, Jamie Orengo, PhD, Regeneron’s executive director immunology and inflammation research, told Allergic Living.

-Research is ongoing, and results from a larger clinical trial to determine how often injections would be needed, and how long effects last, are expected next year.
+Research is ongoing, and Regeneron is planning a larger clinical trial to determine how often injections would be needed, and how long effects last.